meco-group/fatrop/README.md

 \text{subject to} \quad & \mathbf{L}_{k} \leq \mathbf{g}_{k}(\mathbf{x}_k) \leq \mathbf{U}_{k}, \quad k = 0, \dots, N-1
 \end{align}
 $$

+## Demo

+See Fatrop in action in the [Fatrop Playground](https://lvanroye.github.io/fatrop-playground/): it runs Fatrop directly in your browser, compiled to WebAssembly, solving optimal control problems on a set of dynamical systems.

 ## Getting Started